Donny and Marie: I’m a Little Bit Country

 Go ahead and claim this doesn’t prove we’re already all dead and went to Hell.

 *I looked it up and discovered, to my horror, that the composer was Jimmy Webb.
 I very much like Jimmy Webb.
 Galveston and Wichita Lineman are terrific songs, which somebody out there ought to re-record with more modern arrangements.
 Damn.

 Seventeen minutes and change of feigned orgasms, and she made a ka-billion with it.
 You gotta hand it to the woman, and the record company too.
 I never would have had the nerve to green light a project like this in 1975, and I bet there were a lot of naysayers at Casablanca Records, but head honcho Neil Bogart got a huge response from the revellers when he played it at one of his parties, and the rest is what passes for history.

 I first heard this in my high school cafeteria, sitting there at the end of a long table with my fellow social outcasts Bob and Rod.
 It was piped in over the PA system, and as guys all over the room starting casting sideways glances at all the pretty young things with their Farrah-dos and sprayed-on Levis, you could feel the barometer rising.
 I just sighed, as was my wont.

 Bob: I wonder how many virgins there are in this cafeteria?

 Sgt Barry Sadler: Ballad of the Green Berets

-Who’d believe, absent proof, that a political culture ever existed, anywhere, even in the pre-My Lai America of the mid 1960s, in which a combat unit of elite counter-insurgency troops could be the subject of a sappy Top 40 hit?
+Who’d believe, absent proof, that a political culture ever existed, anywhere, even in the pre-My Lai America of the mid 1960s, in which a combat unit of elite counter-insurgency troops could be the subject – and performers!! – of a sappy Top 40 tribute to death-techs?
 It spent four weeks in the #1 slot, beating out competition from the Beatles, the Rolling Stones, and Simon & Garfunkle.